Interacting topological quantum chemistry of Mott atomic limits: Numerical results

 \section{Numerical results}

 {sec:numerics}

-So far, we have only made statements on the classification of generalized MALs in the limit of a flattened Hamiltonian.
+So far, we have only made statements on the classification of MALs in the limit of a flattened Hamiltonian.
 With more realistic Hamiltonians, our conclusions obtained in the idealized scenario of Sec.~\ref{sec:flat H} no longer hold exactly.
-However, as long as the ground state is a gapped state adiabatically connected to a MAL and dominated by two-body correlations, the spectrum of $\Gt$ still conveys information on the properties of the ground state.
-In this scenario, the interaction driven bands predicted in the flattened Hamiltonian limit acquire a momentum dependence, while still retaining their symmetry properties and a gap separation from the bands characterized by larger eigenvalues.
-The lowest bands in the spectrum of $\Gti$ may not necessarily lie below the bound~\eqref{eq:G2_bound}, but still retains a gap separation from the remaining bands.
-Conversely, the presence of these bands in the spectrum of $\Gti$ hints at the fact that the ground state is either closely approximated by a generalized MAL state or adiabatically connected to a MAL state and still dominated by two-body correlations, rather than higher-order correlations.
+However, our numerical calculations show that as long as the ground state is a gapped state adiabatically connected to an MAL and dominated by two-body correlations, the spectrum of $\Gt$ still conveys information on the properties of the ground state.
+This indicates that the spectrum of $\Gt$ is a powerful tool that can be useful beyond the perturbative regime of small interaction strength.

+Away from the ideal limit, the interaction driven bands predicted in the flattened Hamiltonian limit show a momentum dependence, while still retaining their symmetry properties and a gap separation from the bands characterized by larger eigenvalues.
+The lowest bands in the spectrum of $\Gti$ may not necessarily lie below the bound~\eqref{eq:G2_bound}, but still retain a gap separation from the remaining bands.
+Conversely, the presence of these bands in the spectrum of $\Gti$ hints at a ground state that is either closely approximated by an MAL state or adiabatically connected to an MAL state and still dominated by two-body correlations, rather than correlations involving a higher number of particles.

 In our numerical calculations, we find that this signature of MAL ground state is robust at large values of the interaction strength, as long as the many-body Hamiltonian remains fully gapped and the ground state is dominated by two-body correlations rather than higher order correlations.
-Therefore we speak of \emph{MAL phases} to indicate a phase of a system where the ground state can be adiabatically connected to a MAL but not to any AL, without any gap closings or the breaking of symmetries of the system.
+Therefore we speak of \emph{MAL phases} to indicate a phase of a system where the ground state can be adiabatically connected to an MAL but not to any AL, without any gap closings or the breaking of symmetries of the system.
 On the other hand, we say a system is in an AL phase, when its ground state can be adiabatically connected to an AL, without gap closings or symmetry breaking.